StaticJsCMS/static-cms/website/content/docs/docusaurus.md

 ## Add GitHub as an authentication provider

 Before you can access `/admin/` through your Netlify domain, you need to set up an authentication provider.
-The authentication provider allows Simple CMS to determine whether users have read and write access to `/admin/`.
+The authentication provider allows Static CMS to determine whether users have read and write access to `/admin/`.
 This guide uses GitHub credentials for authentication.

 ### Configure GitHub